-Non-cash expenses means expenses present in the income statement but not paid in cash.
-For example, depreciation, amortization, provisions etc are deducted from income statement but are not paid in cash.
+Non-cash expenses mean expenses present in the income statement but not paid in cash.
+For example, depreciation, amortization, provisions, etc., are deducted from the income statement but are not paid in cash.

-Interest expense can be easily found out from the face of income statement.
+Interest expense can be easily found out from the face of the income statement.

 The total tax on net profits that the entity is going to pay.

 Assume an entity having the following figures

 EBIT of 1,20,000

 Therefore, the interest coverage ratio, we will calculate as follows:

 Interest coverage ratio = [120000 + 20000 – 24000] / 60000 = 1.93

 With the calculator, even a layman can calculate the interest service coverage.
 But, interpreting the result is the next challenge.
 For example, in the above illustration, we see that the ICR is 1.93.
 It means that the entity has 1.93 times of cash available to pay for the interest expense in the period.